akshaynanavati/WikiAsk/README.md

 Before you start
 ----------------
-If you are in a bash shell, simply run `source setup.sh` and skip the rest of this section.
+If you are in a bash shell (recommended; to switch into one just run `/bin/bash`), simply run `source setup.sh` and skip the rest of this section.

 If you are in a C shell: